dariusz75/portfolio-bootstrap/README.md

 # portfolio
-This is my portfolio repository
+This is my portfolio powered by Bootstrap
-I'm using mediaqueries.